masopie/stupidbot/README.md

 ## Stupidbot Synposis

 A beefed up Visjar.
 Uses the Recast API for training natural language learning & Wolfram Alpha API for intelligent data return.

+### So you want to set up a Stupidbot.

+1. Clone down repo.
+2.